meerapatelmd/HemOncExt/README.md

                 hemOncExt::migrateConceptSynonym(conn = conn, source_schema = "public")
 ```
 #### Maintenance
-Every time an update is made to HemOnc or RxNorm/RxNorm Extension main OMOP vocabulary, the `hemonc_extension` schema should be dropped and the above functions rerun on the newest instance of the vocabulary.
+Every time an update is made to HemOnc or RxNorm/RxNorm Extension main OMOP vocabulary, the HemOnc Extension vocabulary should be exported, the `hemonc_extension` schema should be dropped and the above functions rerun on the newest instance of the vocabulary, and the exported data reloaded.

 ## Details
 ### Parameters